husainwafaie/husainwafaie/README.md

 -->

 ## 🌟 Previously
 I previously interned at Omdena and Integrated Diagnostics Holdings as a full-stack software engineer, working on multiple full-stack applications and backend systems.
 I was also an undergraduate researcher at the UCI Resilient Cyber-Physical Systems Lab where I designed machine learning algorithms for an autonomous drone configured by a Vicon System.
-Additionally, I was an undergraduate TA at the UC Irvine CS school where I held office hours and exam review sessions for more than 320 students.
+Additionally, I was an Undergraduate TA at the UC Irvine CS school where I held office hours and exam review sessions for more than 320 students.

 I was also a mentor for UCI-hosted hackathons hosted by <a href="https://hack.ics.uci.edu/" target="_blank">Hack at UCI</a>.
 I provided guidance for teams and helped debug their code and applications.
 I was also involved in the <a href="https://www.qc-uci.club/" target="_blank">Quantum Computing Club at UCI</a>, where I designed a classical CNN mixed with variational quantum circuits to yield the highest accuracy for a self-driving model.
 Finally, I was the UCI Archery Club President, leading all club business and events.